How to Merge Visio Files in Java: Comprehensive Guide to Using GroupDocs.Merger for VSTM Files

 License Acquisition

 GroupDocs offers a free trial to explore its features.
-For extended use, you can apply for a temporary license or purchase one through their official channels.
+For production use, obtain a temporary or full license through the official channels.

 Basic Initialization and Setup